Home Pest Library Ants Fire Ants

 Fire Ant Stings and When to Seek Medical Care

 A fire ant sting causes immediate burning pain.
 Within 24 hours an itchy white pustule (pus-filled bump) typically forms over the site and may persist seven to ten days.
 Multiple stings are typical because workers attack in coordinated groups.
 The toxin is a piperidine alkaloid called solenopsin combined with allergenic proteins.
 The pustule occurs in nearly all stung individuals.
 Systemic reactions (body-wide responses such as widespread hives, swelling beyond the sting area, or gastrointestinal symptoms) occur in an estimated 0.5 to 2 percent of those stung.
-Life-threatening anaphylaxis is rarer, with recent U.S. population estimates below 0.1 percent of stung individuals.1
+Life-threatening anaphylaxis is rarer, with U.S. population estimates below 0.1 percent of stung individuals per published hypersensitivity research (Stafford, Ann Allergy Asthma Immunol, 1996).
+Fire ant sting medical guidance for Texas covers first-aid steps and when to seek emergency care.

 For routine stings without systemic symptoms, wash with soap and water, apply a cool compress, and use over-the-counter antihistamines or hydrocortisone if itching is significant.
 Do not break or scratch the pustule.